 If you choose to create a Batch account in user subscription mode, perform the following additional steps before creating the account.

 The user creating the Batch account in user subscription mode needs to have Contributor or Owner role assignment for the subscription in which the Batch account will be created.

 Allow Azure Batch to access the subscription (one-time operation)

 When creating your first Batch account in user subscription mode, you need to register your subscription with Batch.
-(If you previously did this, skip to the next section.)
+(If you already did this, skip to the next section.)

 Sign in to the Azure portal.

 Select All services > Subscriptions, and select the subscription you want to use for the Batch account.